shrykull/hypertoc/README.md

    privilege to choose where to set his/her next cross/circle.
 5. The winner is the one who wins the TicTacToe on the big fields.

-To create a draw use:
+Protip: To create a draw use:
 ```
 OXX
 XOO